Kottans/erlcourses/lecture_08.md

 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.
 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.

 * `init/1` - special callback to initialize module using `gen_server`.
 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.

 * `init/1` - special callback to initialize module using `gen_server`.
 * `handle_call/3` - callback to handle synchronous calls (for calls which need to return result to client)
 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.

 * `init/1` - special callback to initialize module using `gen_server`.
 * `handle_call/3` - callback to handle synchronous calls (for calls which need to return result to client)
 * `handle_cast/2` - callback to handle asynchronous casts (for requests which don't need to return any result)
 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.

 * `init/1` - special callback to initialize module using `gen_server`.
 * `handle_call/3` - callback to handle synchronous calls (for calls which need to return result to client)
 * `handle_cast/2` - callback to handle asynchronous casts (for requests which don't need to return any result)
 * `handle_info/2` - callback to handle all other requests.
 If server receives request other than call or cast - it is handled here
 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.

 * `init/1` - special callback to initialize module using `gen_server`.
 * `handle_call/3` - callback to handle synchronous calls (for calls which need to return result to client)
 * `handle_cast/2` - callback to handle asynchronous casts (for requests which don't need to return any result)
 * `handle_info/2` - callback to handle all other requests.
 If server receives request other than call or cast - it is handled here
-* `terminate/2` - callback which called when your server need to be stopped.
+* `terminate/2` - callback which called when your server needs to be stopped.
 All cleanups are performed here
 ---
 # `gen_server` behaviour

 For which purpose server is used?
-First than all client-server relationship is about sharing resources.
-So, `gen_server` behaviour is a special behaviour which used when we need to share some resource.
-Now it's a time to take a look on `gen_server` callbacks.
+First of all client-server relationship is about sharing resources.
+So, `gen_server` behaviour is a special behaviour which is used when we need to share some resource.
+Now it's a time to take a look at `gen_server` callbacks.

 * `init/1` - special callback to initialize module using `gen_server`.
 * `handle_call/3` - callback to handle synchronous calls (for calls which need to return result to client)
 * `handle_cast/2` - callback to handle asynchronous casts (for requests which don't need to return any result)
 * `handle_info/2` - callback to handle all other requests.
 If server receives request other than call or cast - it is handled here
-* `terminate/2` - callback which called when your server need to be stopped.
+* `terminate/2` - callback which called when your server needs to be stopped.
 All cleanups are performed here
-* `code_change/3` - callback which called when you update your code in realtime.
+* `code_change/3` - callback which called when you update your code in real-time.
 All state migrations go here
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.

-* First than all, `gen_server:start` is called.
+* First of all, `gen_server:start` is called.
 It contains lightweight initialization clauses needed for real server start.
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.

-* First than all, `gen_server:start` is called.
+* First of all, `gen_server:start` is called.
 It contains lightweight initialization clauses needed for real server start.
 * After that, `gen_server:start_link` prepares and creates `gen_server` process as a part of supervision tree.
 It awaits for next function call to complete.
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.

-* First than all, `gen_server:start` is called.
+* First of all, `gen_server:start` is called.
 It contains lightweight initialization clauses needed for real server start.
 * After that, `gen_server:start_link` prepares and creates `gen_server` process as a part of supervision tree.
 It awaits for next function call to complete.
 * `?MODULE:init/1` is called by `gen_server:start_link` and returns `{ok, State}` or `{ok, State, Timeout}` or `{ok, State, hibernate}` or `{stop,Reason}`.
 If timeout is passed, our server will receive `timeout` message each `Timeout` amount of milliseconds. `{ok,State}` is equal to `{ok,State,infinity}`.
 If `hibernate` atom is passed, `gen_server` will hibernate our target server - this will reduce amount of memory used and number of reductions scheduled for process.
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.

-* First than all, `gen_server:start` is called.
+* First of all, `gen_server:start` is called.
 It contains lightweight initialization clauses needed for real server start.
 * After that, `gen_server:start_link` prepares and creates `gen_server` process as a part of supervision tree.
 It awaits for next function call to complete.
 * `?MODULE:init/1` is called by `gen_server:start_link` and returns `{ok, State}` or `{ok, State, Timeout}` or `{ok, State, hibernate}` or `{stop,Reason}`.
 If timeout is passed, our server will receive `timeout` message each `Timeout` amount of milliseconds. `{ok,State}` is equal to `{ok,State,infinity}`.
 If `hibernate` atom is passed, `gen_server` will hibernate our target server - this will reduce amount of memory used and number of reductions scheduled for process.
-* At time of call, `gen_server:call` or `gen_server:multi_call` take care of call and calls final handler `?MODULE:handle_call/3`.
+* At time of call, `gen_server:call` or `gen_server:multi_call` takes care of call and calls the final handler `?MODULE:handle_call/3`.
 Result can be `{reply,Reply,NewState}`, `{reply,Reply,NewState,Timeout}` or `{reply,Reply,NewState,hibernate}`. `Reply` is forwarded to initial caller, and `Timeout` and `hibernate` operate as in `?MODULE:init/1`.
-If function returns `{noreply,NewState}`, `{noreply,NewState,Timeout}` or `{noreply,NewState,hibernate}` - `gen_server` will just continue it's execution without sending any answer with `NewState`.
-Any reply need to be given explicitly using `gen_server:reply/2`.
+If function returns `{noreply,NewState}`, `{noreply,NewState,Timeout}` or `{noreply,NewState,hibernate}` - `gen_server` will just continue its execution without sending any answer with `NewState`.
+Any reply needs to be given explicitly using `gen_server:reply/2`.
 The last option is to reply with `{stop,Reason,Reply,NewState}` or `{stop,Reason,NewState}` - it will initiate `?MODULE:terminate/2`.
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.

-* First than all, `gen_server:start` is called.
+* First of all, `gen_server:start` is called.
 It contains lightweight initialization clauses needed for real server start.
 * After that, `gen_server:start_link` prepares and creates `gen_server` process as a part of supervision tree.
 It awaits for next function call to complete.
 * `?MODULE:init/1` is called by `gen_server:start_link` and returns `{ok, State}` or `{ok, State, Timeout}` or `{ok, State, hibernate}` or `{stop,Reason}`.
 If timeout is passed, our server will receive `timeout` message each `Timeout` amount of milliseconds. `{ok,State}` is equal to `{ok,State,infinity}`.
 If `hibernate` atom is passed, `gen_server` will hibernate our target server - this will reduce amount of memory used and number of reductions scheduled for process.
-* At time of call, `gen_server:call` or `gen_server:multi_call` take care of call and calls final handler `?MODULE:handle_call/3`.
+* At time of call, `gen_server:call` or `gen_server:multi_call` takes care of call and calls the final handler `?MODULE:handle_call/3`.
 Result can be `{reply,Reply,NewState}`, `{reply,Reply,NewState,Timeout}` or `{reply,Reply,NewState,hibernate}`. `Reply` is forwarded to initial caller, and `Timeout` and `hibernate` operate as in `?MODULE:init/1`.
-If function returns `{noreply,NewState}`, `{noreply,NewState,Timeout}` or `{noreply,NewState,hibernate}` - `gen_server` will just continue it's execution without sending any answer with `NewState`.
-Any reply need to be given explicitly using `gen_server:reply/2`.
+If function returns `{noreply,NewState}`, `{noreply,NewState,Timeout}` or `{noreply,NewState,hibernate}` - `gen_server` will just continue its execution without sending any answer with `NewState`.
+Any reply needs to be given explicitly using `gen_server:reply/2`.
 The last option is to reply with `{stop,Reason,Reply,NewState}` or `{stop,Reason,NewState}` - it will initiate `?MODULE:terminate/2`.
 * The same is actual for `gen_server:cast` or `gen_server:abcast`.
 Result can be only tuples with `noreply` or `stop` atom.
 ---
 # `gen_server` behaviour

-And now let's take a look how does full flow look like.
+And now let's take a look at how does the full flow look like.

-* First than all, `gen_server:start` is called.
+* First of all, `gen_server:start` is called.
 It contains lightweight initialization clauses needed for real server start.
 * After that, `gen_server:start_link` prepares and creates `gen_server` process as a part of supervision tree.
 It awaits for next function call to complete.
 * `?MODULE:init/1` is called by `gen_server:start_link` and returns `{ok, State}` or `{ok, State, Timeout}` or `{ok, State, hibernate}` or `{stop,Reason}`.
 If timeout is passed, our server will receive `timeout` message each `Timeout` amount of milliseconds. `{ok,State}` is equal to `{ok,State,infinity}`.
 If `hibernate` atom is passed, `gen_server` will hibernate our target server - this will reduce amount of memory used and number of reductions scheduled for process.
-* At time of call, `gen_server:call` or `gen_server:multi_call` take care of call and calls final handler `?MODULE:handle_call/3`.
+* At time of call, `gen_server:call` or `gen_server:multi_call` takes care of call and calls the final handler `?MODULE:handle_call/3`.
 Result can be `{reply,Reply,NewState}`, `{reply,Reply,NewState,Timeout}` or `{reply,Reply,NewState,hibernate}`. `Reply` is forwarded to initial caller, and `Timeout` and `hibernate` operate as in `?MODULE:init/1`.
-If function returns `{noreply,NewState}`, `{noreply,NewState,Timeout}` or `{noreply,NewState,hibernate}` - `gen_server` will just continue it's execution without sending any answer with `NewState`.
-Any reply need to be given explicitly using `gen_server:reply/2`.
+If function returns `{noreply,NewState}`, `{noreply,NewState,Timeout}` or `{noreply,NewState,hibernate}` - `gen_server` will just continue its execution without sending any answer with `NewState`.
+Any reply needs to be given explicitly using `gen_server:reply/2`.
 The last option is to reply with `{stop,Reason,Reply,NewState}` or `{stop,Reason,NewState}` - it will initiate `?MODULE:terminate/2`.
 * The same is actual for `gen_server:cast` or `gen_server:abcast`.
 Result can be only tuples with `noreply` or `stop` atom.
-* And `?MODULE:handle_info` is used for all other messages, not cast nor call (for example, exit messages).
+* And `?MODULE:handle_info` is used for all other messages, nor cast, neither call (for example, exit messages).
 ---
 # `gen_server` behaviour